isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-november.md

 ### <a name="impacted-audience"></a>Audiência impactada

-Parceiros transagindo através do programa Cloud Solution Provider
+Parceiros que transfiram através do programa Fornecedor de Soluções em Nuvem

 ### <a name="details"></a>Detalhes